 - Recommended measures to mitigate any possible adverse effects from the breach.

 SynergySuite will require access to data provided by some third parties.
-These include POS providers, vendors/suppliers, payroll systems and accounts systems.
-Upon integration to any of these a consent form must be signed by the client allowing SynergySuite to process any required data from the third party.
-SynergySuite will not share, or use these data for any reason without consent of the client.
+These include POS providers, vendors/suppliers, payroll systems, and accounts systems.
+Upon integration into any of these, a consent form must be signed by the client allowing SynergySuite to process any required data from the third party.
+SynergySuite will not share or use this data for any reason without the consent of the client.

-From time to time SynergySuite might require remote access to clients environments.
-This will be completed by LogMeIn or Teamviewer.
-Access is only permitted on the basis the client has approved a stored login process or provides a one time login, where the token in use is valid for the one session.
-Were access is not provided, SynergySuite will not be able to provide support in any remote instances.
+From time to time SynergySuite might require remote access to client environments.
+This will be completed by LogMeIn or Teamviewer and requires the physical presence of the client to complete the connection.
+Access is only permitted on the basis that the client has approved a stored login process or provides a one-time login, where the token in use is valid for one session.
+Where access is not provided, SynergySuite will not be able to provide support in any remote instances.

 SynergySuite will retain any processed data for the length of the agreement.
-Upon termination of the agreement the data can be exported or deleted upon request.
-If a client has not requested either option upon termination, the data will be removed after 3 months of the termination date.
+Upon termination of the agreement, the data can be exported or deleted upon request.
+If a client has not requested either option upon termination, the data will be removed 3 months after the termination date.
 After such time the data is unrecoverable.

-As in accordance with Article 37, SynergySuite will appoint a Data Protection Officer.
-There role will include:
+In accordance with Article 37, SynergySuite will appoint a Data Protection Officer.
+Their role will include:

-- Inform and notification of any changes or obligations under GDPR
+- Inform and notify of any changes or obligations under GDPR

 - Ensure SynergySuite is compliant and meets all requirements set under the GDPR